Program Description

 Age and Functional Ability

 Applicants must be disabled and at least 21 years of age.
 If they are 65 or older, full disability is not required.
-Instead, they should require the level of care typically provided in nursing homes and / or be “at risk” of moving to a nursing home if they don’t receive care.
+Instead, they should require the level of care typically provided in nursing homes and / or be at risk of moving to a nursing home if they don’t receive care.

-Financial
+Financial Requirements

-There are limits on both an applicant’s income and assets.
-The 2022 income limit for an individual applicant is gross monthly income of $2,523.
-This figure is adjusted annually per the federal Cost of Living Adjustment (CoLA).
+The 2024 income limit for an individual applicant is gross monthly income of $2,829.
+This figure is adjusted annually per the federal Cost of Living Adjustment.
 If an applicant is married and his/her spouse is not applying for Medicaid, some of the applicant spouse’s income might be allocated to the non-applicant spouse.
 This can help the applicant in meeting the income limit and also give the non-applicant spouse sufficient income to support oneself.
-As of 2022, as much as $3,435 / month might be able to be allocated to the non-applicant spouse.
-Another alternative is to distribute excess income into a Qualified Income Trust or Miller Trust.
-Both spousal and trust distribution of income are complicated processes and may require the assistance of a Medicaid planning professional.

 The individual asset limit is $2,000 in countable assets.
-This excludes certain resources like pre-paid burial plans, wedding rings, and one’s home, if the equity value is under $636,000 and the applicant lives in the home, and one vehicle.
+This excludes certain resources like pre-paid burial plans, wedding rings, and one’s home, if the equity value is under $713,000 and the applicant lives in the home, and one vehicle.
 Assets that must be included in one’s application include the value of any checking, savings, or investment accounts, and the cash surrender values of any life insurance policies.
-Applicants over the asset limits may still qualify if they are married and their spouse is not also applying for benefits.
-Under these circumstances, the non-applicant spouse can retain half of the couple’s total joint resources, up to $137,400 in funds.
-Alternatively, some “counted assets” might be converted into “exempt assets” in order to meet the asset limit.
-Again, these are complicated processes.
-Note that it is very important that one not give away cash and other valuables to reach the asset limit.
-Doing so violates Medicaid’s look-back rule and can lead to a period of ineligibility.
-If one is over the asset limit, a professional Medicaid planning consult is recommended.
-One can learn more here.

 Benefits and Services